alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-horses-ponies.markdown

 s2.
 [Register with the TRACES system](https://webgate.ec.europa.eu/sanco/traces/registration/open.do)
 s3.
 Sign in to [TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details. s4.
 Contact the [Animal and Plant Health Agency (APHA)](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) ([DEARA ](https://www.dardni.gov.uk/contact) in Northern Ireland) - tell them that the ITAHC has been created and give them details of your official veterinarian. s5.
+Your certificate will be sent to your official veterinarian once your animals have passed inspection.
+If your official veterinarian doesn’t receive the certificate, contact the [Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc). s6.
 Include the certificate when you export your consignment.

 Instead of using TRACES,  you can fill in [form EXA31](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487431/form-exa31-equidae.pdf) (PDF, 657KB) and send it to the [Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).